-For more than a decade we’ve supported farmer trainings on good agricultural practices for the farmers we work with.
+For more than a decade, we’ve supported farmer training on good agricultural practices for the farmers we work with.
 With the knowledge gained, they can improve efficiency and quality on their farms and diversify their crops.
 This helps reduce economic risk, improve biodiversity and reduce environmental footprints, for example through more efficient irrigation methods.

 We also help rejuvenate coffee crops by distributing superior coffee plantlets to farmers.
-We're working closely with coffee farmers across the globe, in places like Brazil, Colombia, Côte d'Ivoire, Kenya, Mexico, the Philippines, and Vietnam.
-Since 2010, we’re proud to have distributed at least 250 million high-yielding and disease-resistant coffee plantlets to farmers.
-This contribution has aided the restoration of almost 125 000 hectares of coffee farms worldwide, supporting the increase in soil health and resilience.
+We're working closely with coffee farmers across the globe, in places like Brazil, Colombia, Côte d'Ivoire, Kenya, Mexico, the Philippines and Vietnam.
+Since 2010, we’re proud to have distributed more than 270 million high-yielding and disease-resistant coffee plantlets to farmers, which has aided the rejuvenation of more than 130 000 hectares of coffee farms worldwide.

 Helping protect the environment

-The rising demand for coffee globally can drive an increase in the amount of land used to grow it.
+The rising demand for coffee globally, without using more efficiently the area presently dedicated to coffee growing, can drive an increase in the amount of land used to grow it.
 In some cases, this increases the risk of forest clearing, reducing regional biodiversity, harming habitats and amplifying the effects of climate change.
-Nestlé is collaborating with coffee farmers to help them increase efficiency, grow more coffee on less land and work with their communities to help reforest affected regions and help coffee drive a positive environmental impact.
+Nestlé is collaborating with coffee farmers to help them increase efficiency, grow more and better coffee on less land and work with their communities to help reforest affected regions and help coffee drive a positive environmental impact.

-Nestlé is committed to keeping human rights abuses out of our coffee supply chain, including forced and child labor risks, and all other forms of labor rights violations.
-We work to promote and embed best practices to protect and empower the people behind our beans, from farmers to communities.
+Nestlé is committed to keeping human rights abuses out of our coffee supply chain, including forced and child labor risks, and other labor rights violations.
+We work to promote and embed best practices to respect and empower the farmers and communities behind our beans.

 Our coffee supply chain is a complex global network and, with suppliers in multiple countries, we must observe and comply with a diverse range of regulations and standards.
 We work continuously to ensure labor rights compliance across all our coffee origins, focusing on identified hotspots.

-For example, in addition to the due diligence of verified or certified programs, we currently have intensive monitoring, engagement and remediation programs in Mexico and the Philippines.
-While the COVID-19 pandemic created some challenges, we continued these programs, working with Certificadora de Productos Sostenibles in Mexico and with Maquindanaon Development Foundation Inc. (MDFI) in the Philippines.
+For example, in addition to the due diligence of verified or certified programs, we have intensive monitoring, engagement and remediation programs in Mexico and the Philippines – and continued them even during the COVID-19 pandemic – working with Certificadora de Productos Sostenibles in Mexico and with Maquindanaon Development Foundation Inc. (MDFI) in the Philippines.

 Empowering women in East Africa

 Many of the farmers we work with are women.
-It is important to keep promoting better access to land, credit, and information for them.
-We’re on a journey helping with this.
+We aim to help them gain better access to land, credit, and information.

 We start by addressing gender biases.
 And we're committed to training our farming partners and agronomists to help advance the industry to be more diverse and equitable.
-We have reached more than 15 000 women in East Africa over the past eight years benefiting them with knowledge on good farming practices, financial literacy, and leadership.
-They learn better practices ranging from pruning and weeding, to mulching and harvesting, and also learn about how to best commercialize their crops.
+We have reached more than 15 000 women in East Africa over the past eight years, sharing knowledge on good farming practices, financial literacy, and leadership.
+They learn better practices ranging from pruning and weeding, to mulching and harvesting, and how to commercialize their crops.

-With their new skillsets, these women can improve their income.
+With their new skills, these women can improve their income.
 Greater financial independence not only empowers the women themselves, but it helps lead the way for girls and women in the future.

 Enabling youth to build livelihoods in farming

 As well as supporting established farmers, we're passionate about future generations.
-We have made a commitment to help 10 million young people worldwide to access economic opportunities by 2030.
-As part of that commitment, we established Nescafé Youth and launched a Coffee Quality Competence Center in collaboration with the local government in Honduras.
+Nestlé has made a commitment to help 10 million young people worldwide to access economic opportunities by 2030.
+As part of that commitment, we established Nescafé Youth and launched a Coffee Quality Competence Center in collaboration with a supplier-partner and the local government in Honduras.

 This initiative gives young people a place to learn more about coffee production, good agricultural practices and coffee quality.
 They also acquire digital skills, business acumen and self-confidence which could lead towards better job opportunities or the start of their own business.
-Through this initiative, we’re committing to train up to 25 000 young people in Honduras by 2025 and we're expanding our youth trainings in Mexico, Colombia and Brazil.
+Through this initiative, we have committed to train up to 25 000 young people in Honduras by 2025 and we're expanding our youth trainings in Mexico, Colombia and Brazil.